Jaycns/Jaycns/README.md

 ## Hi there 👋

-### My name is Jude, I am a front end developer currently based in Lagos.
+### My name is Jude, I am a front end developer currently based in Lagos, Nigeria.

 ### Technology Stacks
 ```Javascript```